Generalist or Specialist — welcome to the PaintDrip Model

 I've been working with this model in my teams for years, not always easy to adopt, because it is somehow, contrary to the software factory metaphor and it focus on the hyper specialist — which is still in the unconscious of many devs.

-The first reference I had from this model came from the booklet de onboarding da Valve — a company that is world-renowned and responsible for classics such as half life e pela steam — the famous gaming publishing network.
+The first reference I had from this model came from Valve's onboarding booklet — a company that is world-renowned and responsible for classics such as half life and steam — the famous gaming publishing network.

 The image above — taken from valve's booklet — shows in a playful way the character “heavy” with his skills illustrated following the T-Shape model.